 As with each annual KBS symposium, the aim in 2024 is to maximise discussion about social and epidemiological research on alcohol.

-Registration for the 2024 KBS symposium will open in late 2023.
+Registration and the Call for Abstracts for the 2024 KBS symposium are open.

-To join the mailing list and be notified when early registration opens, or for any other queries, please email firstname.lastname@example.org
+To join the mailing list or for any other queries, please email firstname.lastname@example.org

 The host city